 Yes, but only like 10% or less of people with Tourette’s have the cursing tics, called coprolalia.
 It’s a common misconception that all people with Tourette’s curse.

-This is a good example off the bat of how Tourette’s can be so different.
+Right away, this is a good example of how Tourette’s can be so different.
 Most people with Tourette’s have a variety of other tics including body twitches, making noises, or saying non-curse words.
 It’s a whole spectrum of severity as well, and many people go completely undiagnosed.

 Is the Tourette’s painful?